-THE WHITE HOUSE WHITEWASH .- A orrespondent wishes the receipt given some ears since for the whitewash used on the east end of the White House.
+THE WHITE HOUSE WHITEWASH .-- A correspondent wishes the receipt given some vears since for the whitewash used on the east end of the White House.
 For her benefit and the benefit of others, it is repeated.
-Take one-half bushel of nice unslacked lime, slack it with boiling water; cover it during the process to keep in the steam.
+Take one-half bushel of nice unslack ed lime, slack it with boiling water; cover it during the process to keep in the steam.
 Strain the liquor through a fine sieve or strainer, and add to it a peck of salt, previously well dissolved in warm water; three pounds of ground rice, boiled to a thin paste; one-half pound of powdered Spanish whiting, and one pound of clean glue, which has been previously dissolved by soaking it well, and then hang it over a slow fire in a small kettle within a larger one filled with water.
 Add five gallons of hot water to the mixture, stir it well, and let it stand a few dayes covered from dust.
 It should be put on hot, and for this purpose it can be kept in a kettle on a portable furnace.
 It is said that about a pint of this mixture will cover a square yard upon the outside of a house, if properly applied.
 Fine or coarse brushes may be used, according to the neatness of the job required.
-It answers as OVER THE FALLS OF NIAGARA .- About well as oil paint for wood, brick, or stone, oon last Monday a man passed through is cheaper.
-It retains its brilliancy him to tell him where he could get the best covered with it will take a much longer time to burn than if they were painted with oil paint.
+It answers as well as oil paint for wood, brick, or stone. is cheaper.
+It retains its brilliancy for many years.
+There is nothing of the kind that will compare with it, either for inside or outside walls.
+Buildings or fences covered with it will take a much longer time to burn than if they were painted with oil paint.
 Coloring matter may be put in and made of any shade desired.
-Spanish brown will make reddish pink when stirred in, more or less deep according to the guantity.
+Spanish brown will make reddish pink when stirred in, more or less deep according to the guan tity.
 A delicate tinge of this is very pretty for inside walls.
-Finely pulverized common clay, well mixed with Spanish brown, makes a reddish stone collor; yellow othre stirred in makes yellow wash, but chrome goes further, and makes a color generally let it dry.
-Green must not be mixed with lime; it destroys the color, and the color is as extraordinary as that of the Canadian has an effect on the whitewash which

-A SCIENTIFIC SUICIDE. - Detroit, March THE CANADA ROOT SHOW.-At a root 5.-George C. Wheeler, who attempted now in Toronto, the judges declared the suicide, was successful and is dead.
+Finely pulverized common clay, well mixed with Spanish brown, makes a reddish stone collor; yellow othre stirred in makes yellow wash, but chrome goes further, and makes a color generally esteemed prettier.
+It is difficult to make rules, because tastes are different; it would has an effect on the whitewash which makes it crack and peel.-New York Tri-A SCIENTIFIC SUICIDE. - Detroit, March 5.-George C. Wheeler, who attempted suicide, was successful and is dead.
 He was a hard student, and the direction of his investigations was toward chemical mysteries.
-Of late his friends suspected insanity, as a few months ago he claimed to have built a machine with which to kill himself, in order that his friends might restore him by means of his discovery.
+Of lace his friends suspected insanity, as a few months ago he claimed to have discovered the secret of raising the dead by a chamical compound, which was to be sprinkled over the body after death.
+He built a machine with which to kill himself. in order that his friends might restore him by means of his discovery.
 This machine is a marvel of ingenuity.
 A stout wooden framework supports a large balance wheel to which are attached knives, portions of scythes, and an axe-head.
-Back of this is for ten minutes.
+Back of this is a complex arrangement of small wheels and pulleys, all operated by a powerful steel spring.
+When set in motion the machine is capable of running itself at a fearful speed for ten minutes.
 Close by is a three-sided trough, in which he placed himself After setting the devilish arrangement in motion his head, which he laid under the wheel, was slashed and cut beyond recognition.